You have heard about inbound marketing but the thing is:

 You can create a segment in your email list if you are using ConvertKit.
 I’ve put together a guide on how you can deliver multiple lead magnets, add them into one mailing list and segment them.

-Since segmentation gives you ability personalize emails, it can boost up your sales significantly.
+Since segmentation gives you the ability to personalize emails, it can boost your sales significantly.

 5. Call to Action